 This recipe calls for lilikoi puree that you purchase or make yourself.
 I thought you might like to have a little breakdown because the terms juice and puree can be confusing when describing lilikoi products.

-That's because the puree that is left when seeds are strained from passion fruit pulp is not as thick as other fruit purees.
+That's because the puree that is left when seeds are strained from the fruit pulp is not as thick as other fruit purees.
 Thus, it's tempting to mistakenly call it juice.

 Here's the breakdown of the distinctions if you are shopping for the recipe.